Lunarville 7: Reception

+Chris Bentley, author of Captain Scarlet: The Vault and other books about the Andersons' work, considered "Lunarville 7" together with its follow-up, "Crater 101", to be his favourite story of the series, finding it memorable for being set off Earth.
+Chris Drake and Graeme Bassett regarded "Lunarville 7" as a good episode.

-Chris Drake and Graeme Bassett regard "Lunarville 7" as a good episode of Captain Scarlet.
-Writer Fred McNamara praises the episode, calling it an "enjoyably solid, moody affair".
-Though he believes the mystery to be undermined by some of the dialogue – White's announcement of a new installation in the Humboldt Sea, followed by the Controller and Orson secretly plotting against their Spectrum visitors, making it obvious that the Mysterons have infiltrated the Moon long before it is confirmed on screen – McNamara sums up "Lunarville 7" as a "comfortably confident package whose slower pace allows time for its individual elements to shine".
-He particularly commends voice actor David Healy's performance as the Controller, the substantial role of supporting character Lieutenant Green, and the design of the Mysterons' lunar outpost, describing it as a "spellbinding bit of visual pulp".
+In his book Spectrum Is Indestructible, writer Fred McNamara praised the episode, calling it an "enjoyably solid, moody affair".
+Though he believed the mystery to be undermined by some of the dialogue – White's announcement of a new installation in the Humboldt Sea, followed by the Controller and Orson plotting against their Spectrum guests, making it clear the Mysterons have infiltrated the Moon well before it is confirmed on screen – McNamara summed up "Lunarville 7" as a "comfortably confident package whose slower pace allows time for its individual elements to shine".
+He particularly commended David Healy's performance as the Controller, Lieutenant Green's substantial role, and the design of the Mysterons' lunar complex, describing it as a "spellbinding bit of visual pulp".
+In a later article, he ranked it among the best episodes of Captain Scarlet, commenting that the reveal of the Mysteron outpost and the Controller and Orson's true identities is "an enthralling twist, which in turn highlights 'Lunarville 7s most winning aspect – its sense of terror-stricken mystery [...]
+We may be left without answers, but isn't it more suitably terrifying that we don't know?"
+He again praised Healy for his "scene-stealing" voice acting, adding that his portrayal of the Controller's psychosis gives the episode "a memorable finale".

-Discussing the incidental music, Mark Brend writes that the episode features "one of [Barry Gray's] most fully realised predominantly electronic compositions".
-He praises the music's "evocation of the cold, desolate expanses of the Moon", calling it "impressive".
-Andrew Pixley and Julie Rogers of Starburst magazine view the "rather nasty karate blow" that Blue lands on Orson during the Spectrum officers' escape from the Moon as one of the series' more violent moments.
-The British Board of Film Classification certifies the episode U, noting that it contains one "mild" instance of violence.
+Discussing the incidental music, Mark Brend wrote that the episode features "one of [Barry Gray's] most fully realised predominantly electronic compositions".
+He praised the music's "evocation of the cold, desolate expanses of the Moon", calling it "impressive".
+Andrew Pixley and Julie Rogers of Starburst magazine viewed the "rather nasty karate blow" that Blue lands on Orson during the Spectrum officers' escape from the Moon as one of the series' more violent moments.
+The British Board of Film Classification certified the episode U, noting that it contains one "mild" instance of violence.

-In a discussion of the presentation of Moon politics in science fiction, writer Stephen Baxter points to this episode – in which the Lunar Controller repeatedly asserts the Moon's independence and neutrality – as an example of how "even juvenile portrayals of lunar colonies can hint at political complications."
-Paul Cornell, Martin Day and Keith Topping, authors of The Doctor Who Discontinuity Guide, cite "Lunarville 7" and its follow-up, "Crater 101", as influences on the 1969 Doctor Who serial The Seeds of Death.
+In a discussion of the presentation of Moon politics in science fiction, Stephen Baxter pointed to this episode – in which the Lunar Controller repeatedly asserts the Moon's independence and neutrality – as an example of how "even juvenile portrayals of lunar colonies can hint at political complications."
+Paul Cornell, Martin Day and Keith Topping, authors of The Discontinuity Guide, cited "Lunarville 7" and "Crater 101" as influences on the 1969 Doctor Who serial The Seeds of Death.

 The song "Lunarville 7, Airlock 3" by the stoner metal band Orange Goblin is named after this episode.